richardkhillah/pigzj/README.txt

 Note:

 Much of the design is based off Mess Admin's.
-I thought the overal structure, while tough to look at blindly, was decently laid out.
+I thought the overall structure, while tough to look at blindly, was decently laid out.
 In my implementation of Pigzj, I did not include all extended classes, I altered dependencies between modules, changed configuration parameters,